hoomanhanaei/DS_101/README.md

 ---

-# Week 02 Assignment: Glucose Level Data
+# Week 02 : Glucose Level Data

 ## Overview
 Missing data occurs commonly in many data applications.
 Especially wearable sensor devices encounter measurement errors resulting in missing data.
 Although pandas can handle missing data, for instance, to exclude missing data in the descriptive analysis, we might decide to reshape our data to improve quality.
 We might consider excluding certain rows, columns, or decide to impute our data if we take an argumentative approach.